-The Utrust Appreciation Program seeks to educate the heart by encouraging students to care about others and to show that they care.
+The Utrust Appreciation Program seeks to educate the hearts of students by encouraging them to care about others and to show they care.
 The expression of appreciation improves morale and lifts the spirits of school employees who desperately need to be reassured that their work is noticed and appreciated.

-The broader aim of the Utrust Appreciation Program is to cultivate an attitude of gratitude in every student and staff member and to make school a place where, as Edwards describes it, everyone lifts and everyone is lifted.1
+The broader aim of the Utrust Appreciation Program is to cultivate an attitude of gratitude in every student and staff member.

-1. Makes Employees and Students Feel Appreciated.
-Traditionally, school employees receive surprisingly little praise.
+- Employees and Students Feel Appreciated.
+Employees want and need to feel appreciated.
+The Utrust Appreciation Program model ensures that every person knows he or she matters.
 When this program was implemented in one county school system, a bus driver said, “I have been driving a school bus for 25 years and this is the first time that anyone has ever taken the time to say thank you.”
-Employees want and need to feel appreciated and the Utrust Appreciation Program model ensures that everyone hears the message that he or she counts and plays a role in the success of the school.

-3. Motivates Employees to Do Their Best.
+- Motivates Employees to Do Their Best.
 Employees want to know their work is noticed and appreciated.
-When students and staff identify things employees do to make the school a better place, their performance is enhanced.
-A school custodian in Hawkins County said, “I try to do a good job every day but knowing that I am appreciated makes me want to do an even better job.”
+In Hawkins County, a school custodian said, “I try to do a good job every day but knowing that I am appreciated makes me want to do an even better job.”

-4. Motivates Students to Do Their Best.
-Students want to know teachers care about them.
+- Motivates Students to Do Their Best.
 When teachers make the effort to identify specific things they appreciate about a student, the student performs better in school, feels better about him/herself and is more likely to express appreciation to others.

-5. Helps Develop Student Leadership.
+- Helps Develop Student Leadership.
 The Utrust Appreciation Program provides opportunities for students to lead in carrying out projects and activities that show appreciation to individuals and groups of school employees.
 Through planning and organizing activities and directing their implementation, students develop valuable leadership skills.
-In addition to the A-Team (A for Appreciation) planning and coordinating all activities for each appreciation day, the Utrust model uses a G -Force (G for Gratitude) to lead in transforming the culture of the school by promoting the expression of appreciation on a weekly basis.
-The G-Force ensures that appreciation is expressed, not only on appreciation days, but throughout the school year.

-7. Cultivates an Attitude of Gratitude.
+- Cultivates an Attitude of Gratitude.
 Students become aware of the contributions that school employees, individually and collectively, make in helping schools be better places for them to grow and learn.
 Their attitude of gratitude carries over into their lives at home and in their community.
 The Utrust Appreciation Program suggests numerous ways for students to express genuine appreciation to school employees.
-The expressed appreciation help both the student grow in sensitivity and appreciation and are meaningful to the employee.

 While Utrust provides sufficient ideas and suggestions for each employee appreciation day, students are consistently challenged to exercise their own creativity by going beyond what is suggested to personalize messages for a particular employee or employee group.